-- 1. Make sure the equipment being used to lift the unit has sufficient capacity.
-For approximate weights, refer to Specifications beginning on page 9. - 2.
-Make sure the cradle locking pin is in place. - 3.
-Always remain aware of people and objects around the unit while moving. - 4.
+A central lift point is located on the top of the unit.
+The central lift point is connected to a lift structure inside the unit.
+Attach a sling or hook directly to the central lift point only if the devices are in good condition and the equipment being used to raise the unit has sufficient capacity.
+For approximate weights, refer to Specifications beginning on page 7.
+Make sure the cradle locking pin is in place.
+Always remain aware of people and objects around when moving or lifting the unit.
+Keep the doors closed and locked.
 Use the upper or lower forklift pockets with care.
 Approach the unit as perpendicular as possible to avoid any damage to the unit.
-Make sure the mast winch handles or any other obstructions are clear of the forklift tines before lifting.
+Make sure any obstructions are clear of the forklift tines before lifting.